 For more information about working with stretched clusters, see the vSAN Stretched Cluster Guide.

-Each stretched cluster consists of two sites and one witness host.
+Each stretched cluster consists of two data sites and one witness host.
 The witness host resides at a third site and contains the witness components of virtual machine objects.
 It contains only metadata, and does not participate in storage operations.

 The witness host serves as a tiebreaker when a decision must be made regarding availability of datastore components when the network connection between the two sites is lost.
 In this case, the witness host typically forms a vSAN cluster with the preferred site.
 But if the preferred site becomes isolated from the secondary site and the witness, the witness host forms a cluster using the secondary site.
 When the preferred site is online again, data is resynchronized to ensure that both sites have the latest copies of all data.